nsmith339/await-example/Readme.md

 the list from getList is: [ 'a', 'b', 'c' ] the list from getListUsingAwait is: [ 'a', 'b', 'c' ]
 ```

+You should notice something odd about the result from `getListUsingAwait`.
+It is a **Promise of a Promise**.
+Realistically, this wouldn't be an issue, but this would take up more memory if done on a larger scale.